PROLOGUS

 “I don’t know how you big, bushy oaks stay in shape with so little water.
 Hang in there!
 Oh, great.
 Where did those clouds from earlier go?
 They must be hiding from me!
 It’s ok, I don’t bite!”

-Maybe she really was insana.
+Maybe she really was a psychopath.

 More pressing was the sinking reminder that night was dark.
 Yet again, the siblings found themselves without a place to sleep.